18.919: Seminar on Algebraic Topology

 This is a literature seminar with a focus on classic papers

 in Algebraic Topology.
-Each student will give one or two talks on each
+Each student will give a talk on each

 of three papers, chosen in consultation with me,